robertying/blog/content/about.md

 title: About Me
 ---

-My name is **应睿 (Ying Rui)**.
+My name is **Rui**.
 I like to be called **Robert** as well.
 I was an undergraduate student of Electronic Engineering at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm).
 Now I'm beginning the journey as a Computer Science Master's student at Stanford University.
 I'm always enthusiastic about computer stuff and keen on software engineering, especially front-end development.

 ## Interests